Book Depository Jump-Starts Ford’s Detroit Innovation District

-November 18, 2020 | By Lily Diego, John Waller
+May 02, 2023 | By Lily Diego, John Waller

 As Ford continues to evolve its business for a new century, the company has returned to its roots in the Motor City as a launchpad for its plans to shape the future of global mobility, furthering Detroit’s revitalization effort.
-In its multi-year adaptive reuse and repositioning of the iconic Michigan Central Station and several surrounding landmark buildings, Ford aims to create a new mobility innovation district in Corktown, one of Detroit’s oldest neighborhoods.
-The new district is designed to attract world-class talent, startups, entrepreneurs, and partners to join Ford in designing new mobility solutions for the way people and goods will move around tomorrow.
+In its multi-year adaptive reuse and repositioning of the iconic Michigan Central Station and several surrounding landmark buildings, Ford aims to create a new mobility and innovation district in Corktown, one of Detroit’s oldest neighborhoods.
+The new district is designed to bring world-class talent, startups, entrepreneurs, and partners to join Ford in designing new mobility solutions for the way people and goods will move around tomorrow.

+With built-in flexibility and choice as a cornerstone of the design, the Book Depository features thoughtfully designed decentralized cores anchoring the atrium space to support an adaptable work floor for diverse partner groups to cohabitate, allowing for a multiplicity of uses, so workers can collaborate, synthesize, and push ideas forward.
 Even before the pandemic, Ford had been exploring distributed and hybrid work, and the Book Depository extends this ethos to support a diversity of tech-enabled workstyles.
-From conferencing to strategy rooms, all spaces will be tech-enabled to allow for real-time digital and virtual working among remote team members and collaborators.
+From conferencing to strategy rooms, robotically-enabled labs and workshops, all spaces allow for real-time digital and virtual working among remote team members and collaborators.

-For any media inquiries, please contact Kimberly Beals at .
+For media inquiries, email .